Hyperobjekt/scales/README.md

 - `formatLabel`: function that takes the chunk value, index, and total chunks and returns a string.

+## Context

+### `useScaleContext()`

+You can use the `useScaleContext()` hook provided by this package to create your own child components.
+The scale context provides the following:

+- `width`: width of the scale
+- `margin`: margins for the scale
+- `data`: data for the scale
+- `position`: a scale for mapping values to position on the scale
+- `color`: a scale for mapping values to colors
+- `chunks`: objects containing data for "chunks" on discrete scales (not available on continuous scales)
+- `extent`: an array with the [min, max] of the position / color scale

 ## Utility Functions

 The following utility functions are provided by this package: